 When it comes to yoga the most popular teaches are not always the best teachers, as classes can be so crammed that you struggle to not bump into each other.
 At Pilates Dynamics, you’ll attend a small class.
 While some may find this a bit unnerving, personal attention from the yoga instructor can be great, especially for those who are just starting out in their journey with Yoga.
 With a smaller class size, you can benefit from an often more relaxed environment in which you feel able to ask questions and more personal attention in order to perform the movement properly.
-And, as a total bonus, occasionally you’ll be the only one who shows up for a certain class, thus treating yourself to personal instruction.
+And, as a total bonus, occasionally you’ll be the only one who shows up for a certain class, thus treating yourself to a personal training session.
 That’s the best.
 Practicing in a smaller studio makes it easier to forge a personal connection with your yoga teacher and your teacher with you, and helps you to perform the movements correctly.

 WHAT MAKES PILATES DYNAMICS DIFFERENT TO OTHER STUDIOS?

-Pilates Dynamics is situated in the leafy suburb of Ruiterhof and conveniently next to the main Randburg sports complex.
+Pilates Dynamics is situated in the leafy suburb of Ruiterhof, Randburg and conveniently situated next to the main Randburg sports complex.
 Pilates Dynamics has state-of-the art facilities as well as beautiful gardens with water features thereby offering a calm and relaxing environment away from the hustle and bustle of work and home, which is perfect for Yoga as well as Pilates.
 Our groups are small with a maximum of 8 people per class.
 We believe in keeping the classes small in order to make sure each client gets the one on one attention they deserve.
 Pilates Dynamics also offer Private and Semi Private yoga sessions (between 1 to 4 people) should anyone prefer a smaller or more personalized group (with friends and family) rather than a group of 8 people.

 WHAT ARE THE BENEFITS TO YOGA?